 Kate Morrell

-The film incorporates museum archive footage from 1980s–90s along with newly shot video and photography, interlacing the public and private, blurring ‘expert’ knowledge with non-scientific and personal language.
-Conversations are held in Spanish and part-translated to English to agitate further translation tensions and withholding of new knowledge.
+The film incorporates museum archive footage from the 1980s–90s along with newly shot video and photography, interlacing the public and private, blurring ‘expert’ knowledge with non-scientific and personal language.
+Conversations are only partially translated into English.
+These English translations can also be seen in digital prints shown alongside the film.
+Through this process of part-translation, the filmmaker engages new experimental and ethical ways to navigate the tensions around being seen and heard versus reserving a right to remain untranslated.

 Kate Morrell is an artist living and working in London.
 For the past 15 years she has worked with archives, collections and libraries to develop projects that identify and respond to under-researched or overlooked histories.
 This work questions the conventional logics that serve and organise collections.
 By doing this, it invites critical re-readings of the hierarchies and structures of power which are given voice in their presentation.